Skip navigation

 Sign up

-Australian Scott Hend wins first-ever PGA Tour Champions event in Morocco
+Australian Scott Hend wins in Morocco for first PGA Tour Champions title

 The PGA Tour Champions newest winner has been grinding for three decades.